Doree (TV series): Production

 Due to decrease in TRP, the show is scheduled to last aired on 26 June 2024.
 But however it is also planned to bring up the second season showcasing a new grown up Doree and her challenges against women empowerment.

 In January 2025, the promo of Doree 2 was shown wherein Priyanshi Yadav is now playing the character of elder Doree which will eventually begin from 21 January 2025.

 Casting

-Karan Vohra were approached for the lead role, but Ishaan Dhawan was finalized for the role of Maan.
+Karan Vohra were approached for the lead role, but Ishhan Dhawan was finalized for the role of Maan.
 Sreejita De was roped as Rajnandini Thakur, the main female antagonist.
 In the second season, Soni Singh who played Neelu in the first season reprise her role.
 Upadhyay also reprise him role, Ganga in second season.
 In February 2025, Upadhyay who known playing Ganga quit the show.